Skip to content ↓

 • Use information and communication technology.

-If you are interested in understanding why an apple falls down or the future of Nuclear Power then you will enjoy A-Level Physics.
+If you are interested in understanding why an apple falls down or the future of Nuclear Power, then you will enjoy A-Level Physics.

-Physics is one of the key disciplines of Science, and has been very successful for A-level candidates at William Farr.
+Physics is one of the key disciplines of Science and has been very successful for A-level candidates at William Farr.

 ASSESSMENT STRUCTURE

-Component
+Component Marks Duration

-2 hours 15 mins
+80 2 hours

 Practical endorsement in physics (04)